kcsodetz/hackathon-badge-builder/README.md

 ### Installing

 Clone the repository using the command line and navigate to its directory.
-In order for the script to run properly, you need both a `data` and `out` directory, as well as the reportlab python library.
+In order for the script to run properly, you need both a `data` and an `out` directory, as well as the reportlab, pyqrcode, and pypng python libraries.
 To set up the environment, run

 ```sh
 $ ./setup.sh
 ```

-This will install the reportlab library as well as create the directories above.
+This will install the reportlab, pyqrcode, and pypng libraries as well as create the directories above.

 ### Importing Data